baratgabor/Unity3D-ScriptableObjectPersistor/.github/README.md

 (But optionally you can disable this automatic save and restore, and call the publicly exposed simple `SaveData()` and `LoadData()` methods on the `PersistentContainer` instance.)

-The *persistence mechanism* mentioned above is essentially a `ScriptableObject`-based plug-and-play component you can drag into the appropriate slot on the `PersistentContainer`.
+The *persistence mechanism* mentioned above is essentially a `ScriptableObject`-based pluggable component you can drag into the appropriate slot on the `PersistentContainer`.
 This component determines how and where the state of your `ScriptableObjects` will be saved.

 ## Interface